Writing Advisory Service

 It is always helpful when producing some written work to try it out on a reader.
 WAS provides you with the opportunity to discuss your writing in a one-to-one situation for an hour at a time with a specialist writing tutor.

 There is an online booking system for writing advisory appointments.
 You must register with the new online booking system to book a WAS appointment.
 This is completed online (follow the link below).
 Students can book up to 6 appointments during the academic year depending on availability (for example 3 in the Autumn semester and 3 in the Spring) but you may be able to book more appointments in special circumstances.

-Appointments for the period 23 January to 31 March have now been published.
+Appointments for the period 3rd April to 7th April are now available to book.
 Please bear in mind that you will only be able to see appointments two weeks in advance, so please check the system regularly to see availability.